Data Center Infrastructure: The Overlooked Cyber-physical Attack Surface Beneath the Cloud

 Remote Maintenance by Third-party Vendors

-Dozens of vendors have remote access to OT and IoT systems throughout the data center.
-On any given day, there’s a steady stream of technicians logging into the network for maintenance, with scant security.
+Dozens of vendors hold remote access to OT and IoT systems across the data center.
+On any given day, a steady stream of technicians logs in for maintenance, frequently with minimal security between them and the systems they service.

 Securing the Substation that Powers AI